liamsmith3194/rock-paper-scissors/README.md

 ### Returning Visitor Goals

 1. As a returning vistor, I want to enjoy the game as much as I did the first time.

-### First Time Visitor Goals

-1. As a first time vistor, I want a clear understanding of the interactive game on show.
-2. As a first time vistor, I want a brief description of the rules in order to win the game.
-3. As a first time vistor, I want to have live scoring round by round.
-4. As a first time vistor, I want to enjoy the game and come back again and again.

 -   ### Design